kimbaesung808/odin-recipes/README.md

 # odin-recipes

-This project is a basic recipe website which will have links to a few recipes.
+This project is a basic recipe website which has links to a few recipes.

-Currently, it demonstrates basic HTML.
+Currently, it demonstrates basic HTML and CSS.